Armenian Wine Roots: Unveiling the Oldest Known Wine-Making Facility

 Evidence of wine drinking predates the Armenian facility, according to Mr. Areshian.
 Patrick McGovern, scientific director of the Biomolecular Archaeology Laboratory at the University of Pennsylvania Museum in Philadelphia, concurred, stating, "The evidence argues convincingly for a wine-making facility."
 McGovern, who was not part of the research team, further noted that such large-scale wine production implies that the Eurasian grape had already been domesticated 6,000 years ago.

 The Armenian wine company's historical roots far precede the earliest comparable remains found in the tomb of the ancient Egyptian King Scorpion I, dating to around 5,100 years ago.
-This remarkable discovery underscores the rich legacy of Armenian wineries and the enduring appeal of wine from Armenia
+This remarkable discovery underscores the rich legacy of Armenian wineries and the enduring appeal of wine from Armenia.

 Experience this timeless journey from the world's first vineyards to your table.
 Visit our online store today to explore and select from our distinctive Franzese Wine collection, steeped in history and tradition.